pyOpenSci/handbook/CODE_OF_CONDUCT.md

 conversation with the person about their behavior.
 The goal of the conversation will be to ensure that they understand the expectation that they not repeat the behavior or other behaviors that would violate the Code of Conduct a second time.

 ### Response protocol steps
 The pyOpenSci Executive Director and the Executive Council will use the steps below to respond to reports of code of conduct violations.

-1. The report will be read carefully to determine whether there has been a code of conduct violation
+1. The report will be read carefully
 2. We will followup with the person who reported the violation
-3. We will followup with the community member who violated the code of conduct
+3. We will followup with the community member whose behavior was reported as violating the code of conduct

+Based upon the above steps, we will to determine whether there has been a code of conduct violation

 ## Reporting code of conduct violations

 If you see a violation of our code of conduct, [please report it to our pyOpenSci Code of Conduct Stewards using this form.](https://forms.gle/7MR7tCpDuprtStWP9) This is a short Google Form that will be sent to any Executive Council member acting as a Code of Conduct Steward (see below for details).
 Alternatively, if you wish to report to one of the Code of Conduct stewards specifically, email them directly.

+### Current COC stewards:
+* Leah Wasser, Executive Director - pyOpenSci (EMAIL: leah at pyopensci.org)

 ###  Why should I report code of conduct violations?